 - During this phase conceptual design imagery, materials and sketches are presented to get feedback from the client before going into design development.

 - This is where we hone in on details and get more specific with design.
 We present actual materials, fittings, fixtures, hardware, basic elevations of all walls and floor-plans to insure we are on the correct path.

-- Once the client has signed off on the design, highly detailed drawings are prepared and presented to the contractor, architect and client.
+- Once the client has signed off on the design, detailed drawings are prepared and presented to the contractor, architect and client.
 We work on architectural, flooring, electrical, reflected ceiling plans, elevations and any section drawings and schedules for more comprehensive details.

 - This is where it all comes together.
 If possible, we use any existing furnishings, art and accessories and elaborate by presenting new pieces.
 Once approved and ordered we track orders to ensure a smooth installation.

 An Orangerie is similar to a greenhouse or conservatory.
 It originated in the 17th century to house and protect orange and other fruit trees during the winter months from cold weather.